 It goes without saying then that I’ve loved our 11 days here.
 Travelling independently was easy, the sights, people and the slow approach to eating and drinking were brilliant.

 Our first port of call was Skopje, capital of the newly named North Macedonia.
 Gone is the singular name Macedonia.
 A lengthy dispute with Greece whose northern most province is also called Macedonia forced the name change.
 Gone too, is the name Alexander the Great, again, courtesy of the Greeks who claim him as their own.
 So, Alexander the Great Airport is now Skopje International Airport, Alexander the Great Highway is now the Friendship Highway and the mighty statue of Alexander the Great in the Square is known as ‘Warrior on a Horse’.
 Yes, the stakes are high when you’re sweating on gaining admission to the NATO and EU Clubs.

 Skopje is a city with remarkable history and architecture, settled as it was by Greeks, Romans and Ottomans.
 Five years ago though, as part of the government’s ‘Project 2014’, millions of denars were sunk into creating renaissance style buildings of mammoth proportions and commissioning a multitude of statues with the sole aim of luring tourists.
 The construction still continues.

 To be honest, I liked the buildings and statues.
 But, I understand where the locals are coming from with their criticism that the building frenzy is simply reckless spending, particularly when essential services like health, education and employment are suffering.
 And, in North Macedonia which is dubbed one of the poorest countries in Europe, every denar counts.

 We arrived in this strong orthodox Christian country on Easter weekend.
 Brightly coloured eggs (boiled eggs) were everywhere.
 The Julian calendar dictates Easter and Christmas here; a change from our Gregorian calendar.

-The old bazaar with its Ottoman influence was a fantastic place to spend time.
+The old bazaar with its Ottoman influence was a fantastic place to spend a few hours.
 It’s a twisting maze of shops, cafes, mosques, caravanserai and hotels.